Van Gogh's Flowers: Everything to Know About His Floral Paintings

-In the intense universe of Vincent van Gogh, flowers hold a special place.
+In the intense universe of Vincent van Gogh, flowers occupy a special place.
 They emerge on the canvas like bursts of tenderness, vitality, or solitude.
-Through their apparent simplicity and immediate beauty, they become for the artist a field of free, intimate, and deeply human expression.
+Through their apparent simplicity and immediate beauty, they become for the artist a realm of free, intimate, and profoundly human expression.

 Sunflowers, irises, almond trees, roses...
-These flowers are the silent witnesses of an inner quest, the messengers of an awakened sensitivity.
-In every vibrant petal, every swirling brushstroke, Van Gogh seeks — and finds — a form of truth, a fleeting calm, a raw beauty.
+These flowers are the silent witnesses of an inner quest, the messengers of a sensitivity in awakening.
+In each vibrant petal, each swirling brushstroke, Van Gogh seeks — and finds — a form of truth, a fleeting calm, a raw beauty.

 🌼 Why Flowers?
 Nature as the Language of the Soul